Sign up to our newsletter for Inspiration and advice to help you plan awesome events.

 For everyone else, it’s all about sweeps!
 Sweepstakes are a fantastic way for guests to get their flutter on.
-They are easy to produce (we love these handy templates) and you just need a few key staff to manage them.
+They are easy to produce and you just need a few key staff to manage them.
 We recommend having several going at once with different monetary values – you’ll be surprised at how quickly they sell out.

 For those of your guests that want to make a serious bet – you no longer need to worry about the closest TAB facilities.
 Rightly or wrongly, everyone now has TAB (or similar betting) facilities in their pocket!
 Gambling is as easy as an app, which means even those die hard Melbourne Cup punters can enjoy your event while still throwing down their trifectas.
 Why not have a list of a few reputable betting apps available on the event day should some guests need assistance.